Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

 Performing a Gaussian curve fitting procedure to the numerically obtained distributions of the bond lengths and bond angles at zero applied stress for various temperatures, shown in Figures~\ref{fig-zero_stress_distros_variances}(a) and (b), respectively, we compute the corresponding variances and mean values.
 The dependence of these variances on temperature are presented by filled circles in Figures~\ref{fig-zero_stress_distros_variances}(c) and (d) for the bond length and angle distributions, respectively.
 Solid lines in the latter plots denote a linear fitting of the data.
-It is worth noting that the mean of the bond length distribution slightly increases with temperature too.
-This is due to the thermal expansion of the 2D lattice.
+It is worth noting that the mean of the bond length distribution slightly increases with temperature too, due to the soft Morse potential describing bond stretching.
 However, incorporating this small variation of the mean value with temperature does not practically affect the results discussed below.
-The mean of the bond angle distribution does not change with temperature, as expected.
+The mean of the bond angle distribution does not change with temperature, as expected due to the equality of the $\alpha$ and $\zeta$ angles in the unstrained graphene and their constrained sum.